troclaux/notes/auth.md

 #### scopes and consent

-- Scopes are bundles of permissions asked by the client when requesting a token
+- scopes are bundles of permissions asked by the client when requesting a token
-- Consent is the permission that the user gives to the application to access data
+- consent is the permission that the user gives to the application to access data

 #### actors

-- Resource Owner
-  - Owner of the data that the client wants to access
+- resource owner: owner of the data that the client wants to access
   - Example: Bob's cloud storage service is a resource server.
 It stores Bob's files securely.
 When a client requests access to specific files the resource server checks the validity of the access token before providing the requested files
-- Resource Server
-  - API that stores the information that the application wants to access
+- resource server: API that stores the information that the application wants to access
-- Client
-  - Application that wants to access your data
+- client: application that wants to access your data
-  - Public clients (client identification):
+  - public clients (client identification):
-    - Browsers
+    - browsers
-    - Mobile apps
+    - mobile apps
     - IoT devices
   - Confidential clients (client authentication):
-    - Also IoT devices (e.g., smart TVs)
+    - Also IoT devices (e.g. smart TVs)
     - APIs
-- Authorization Server
-  - Is responsible for authenticating the resource owner
-  - Issues access tokens to the client after the resource owner grants authorization
+- authorization server: issues access tokens to the client after the resource owner grants authorization
+  - responsible for authenticating the resource owner

 #### tokens

-- Usually are JSON Web Tokens (JWT)
+- usually are JSON Web Tokens (JWT)
-- Access token
+- access token
-  - Short lived (can last minutes or hours)
+  - short lived (can last minutes or hours)
-  - Can scale out
+  - can scale out
-  - Can't be revoked
+  - can't be revoked
-- Refresh token
+- refresh token
   - refreshes expired access tokens
-  - Long lived (can last days, months, or years)
+  - long lived (can last days, months, or years)
-  - Can be revoked
+  - can be revoked

 #### authorize endpoint

-- To get consent and authorization from the user
+- to get consent and authorization from the user
-- Returns an authorization grant that says the user has consented to it
+- returns an authorization grant that says the user has consented to it
-- Then authorization is passed to the token endpoint
+- then authorization is passed to the token endpoint

 #### token endpoint

-- Processes the grant
+- processes the grant
-- Gives the refresh token and access token
+- gives the refresh token and access token

 ---